Financial innovation

 Financial innovation is the act of creating new financial instruments as well as new financial technologies, institutions, and markets.
 Recent financial innovations include hedge funds, private equity, weather derivatives, retail-structured products, exchange-traded funds, multi-family offices, and Islamic bonds (Sukuk).
 The shadow banking system has spawned an array of financial innovations including mortgage-backed securities products and collateralized debt obligations (CDOs).

-There are 3 categories of innovation: institutional, product, and process.
+There are three categories of innovation: institutional, product, and process.
 Institutional innovations relate to the creation of new types of financial firms such as specialist credit card firms, investment consulting firms and related services, and direct banks.
 Product innovation relates to new products such as derivatives, securitization, and foreign currency mortgages.
 Process innovations relate to new ways of doing financial business, including online banking and telephone banking.

 Background

+Financial innovations emerge as a result of a complex interaction between and among household savings and borrowing needs, firm financing needs, the need to identify and manage risks, advances in financial theory and information technology, financial sector profit motives, and, finally, macroeconomic and regulatory factors.
+Furthermore, distinct financial innovations may arise in different ways depending on whether they are products, platforms, or processes.
+Several explanations for the emergence of financial innovation have been presented.

 Economic theory has much to say about what types of securities should exist, and why some may not exist (why some markets should be "incomplete") but little to say about why new types of securities should come into existence.

-One interpretation of the Modigliani-Miller theorem is that taxes and regulation are the only reasons for investors to care what kinds of securities firms issue, whether debt, equity, or something else.
+One interpretation of the Modigliani–Miller theorem is that taxes and regulation are the only reasons for investors to care what kinds of securities firms issue, whether debt, equity, or something else.
 The theorem states that the structure of a firm's liabilities should have no bearing on its net worth (absent taxes).
 The securities may trade at different prices depending on their composition, but they must ultimately add up to the same value.

+The traditional account of the determinants of financial innovation in economics is the rationalist approach, which is found in Proposition I of the Modigliani and Miller (M&M) irrelevance theory.
+According to Proposition I, a company's worth is determined by its potential to generate profits and the risk of its underlying assets.
+The M&M theory remains true only when substantial assumptions about market flaws are made.
+These imperfections include information asymmetries, adverse selection and agency problems, incomplete markets, regulation and taxes, and other frictions that limit market participants' ability to maximize utility and would necessitate financial innovations to reduce.